Data/Trading Service Connection and Symbol Issues

 The port numbers and IP addresses for non Sierra Chart services in most cases are displayed in the Window >> Message Log when Sierra Chart is connecting to those services, but not in all cases.

 You will see messages similar to "Connecting to (server address:port)" in the Message Log.

-Depending upon the particular symbol and the selected Data or Trading service, historical Daily data from Sierra Chart data servers will be downloaded either on port 80 or port 10149.
+Depending upon the particular symbol, and the selected Data or Trading service, historical Daily data from Sierra Chart data servers will be downloaded on ports 80, 10149, 10150, or 10159.

-For most of the supported Data and Trading services historical Intraday data is downloaded on port 10149.
+For most of the supported Data and Trading services historical Intraday data is downloaded on port 10149 or 10150.
 However, port 80 can also be used.
 More information about this can be found in the Error when Downloading Historical Intraday Data from the Sierra Chart Historical Data Server section.

-When using the Sierra Chart Real-Time and Historical Exchange Data Feed the server addresses are as follows.
+When using the Sierra Chart provided data services and order routing services, the following are the server addresses.
 The IP addresses can be looked up from these domain names:

 1.7.
 Unable to Connect Because Server is Not Available over the Weekend

 Some of the supported Trading services do not make their market data and trading servers available over the weekend.